zwang695/alexa-skills-list/skills/B01FRIJRJY/README.md

 To use the Venstar skill, try saying...

-Amazon Alexa can now talk to your Venstar Voyager® thermostats.
+Amazon Alexa can now talk to your Venstar connected thermostats.
 Link your Skyport Cloud account and you can control your thermostats using your voice through Alexa.

+After connecting Alexa to your Skyport account, you may use commands such as: “Alexa, set my bedroom temperature to 72.”, “Alexa, lower the bedroom temperature by 2 degrees.”, or “Alexa, heat the living room.”.

 You must have a Skyport account along with a Skyport compatible thermostat to use this skill.